 17. Rize

-Tristan Harris, Senior Marketing Manager at Thrive, led the redesign for Rize, a review facilitator for service-based businesses.
+Tristan Harris, senior marketing manager at Thrive, led the redesign for Rize, a review facilitator for service-based businesses.
 “The original page layout was cluttered, causing users to lose focus and abandon their journey,” he explains.

 In addition to displaying customer reviews and client logos, the site makes it easy for prospects to see how the service works and if it’s right for them.
-The landing page succinctly shares the two-step process to convey how straightforward it is to get started.

 Vertical: Professional services